 An Operational Test serves as an annual demonstration of the functional capability of a Qualiying Resource to generate at a high level of its Net Generating Capability in the upcoming Binding Season.
 This test must be completed in the 12-month period prior to the FS Submittal due date and can be conducted within our outside of a Binding Season (at Participant's discretion).
 Test data shall be compiled and submitted via the FS Submittal process, as outlined in BPM 108 Forward Showing Submittal.
 The Operational Test must be conducted at a minimum of 90% of the Summer Net Generating Capability.
 The Operational Test shall be conducted for a minimum of 1 hour , and for thermal resources there are no Rated Ambient Temperature requirements for Operational Tests.
 Any hour with the unit operating at or above 90% of the Net Generating Capability may be deemed a successful Operational Test.
-In case of failure to meet 90% of the Net Generating Capability, the resource can only claim what it can achieve on the Operational Test for purposes of determining its QCC for the upcoming FS Submittal.
+In case of failure to meet 90% of the Net Generating Capability, the resource can only claim what it can achieve on the Operational Test (to which the UCAP calculations are applied - see Section 4.2) for purposes of determining its QCC for the upcoming FS Submittal.